-The battery was commanded at the Battle of Gettysburg by Captain Andrew Cowan.
+Captain Andrew Cowan commanded the battery at the Battle of Gettysburg.
 It brought 113 men to the field serving six Ordnance Rifles, and suffered four killed and eight wounded.

 From the north side of the monument:

 Cowans First New York Battery